jovibor/HexCtrl/README.md

 This wrapper is used mainly for convenience, so you don't have to bother about object lifetime, it will be destroyed automatically.
 That's why there is a call to the factory function `CreateHexCtrl()`, to properly initialize a pointer.<br>

-**Control** also uses its own namespace - `HEXCTRL`.
+**HexCtrl** also uses its own namespace - `HEXCTRL`.
 So it's up to you, whether to use namespace prefix before declarations:
 ```cpp
 HEXCTRL::
 ```